jeswid/DSE3101_HDB_Resale_Price/README.md

 To replicate how we generated the datasets and eventually build our final machine learning model.

 You may follow the steps that we took: <br>
-1) To generate the geospatial data of HDB flats and amenities, you may run the codes in [geospatial_data_functions.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/geospatial%20data%20functions.R). <br>
+1) To generate the geospatial data of HDB flats and amenities, you may run the codes in [geospatial data functions.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/geospatial%20data%20functions.R). <br>
-2) To conduct further cleaning on our HDB transactions data as well as one hot encoding on categorical variables, you may run the codes in [data_prepocessing.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/Data%20Pre-Processing.R). <br>
+2) To conduct further cleaning on our HDB transactions data as well as one hot encoding on categorical variables, you may run the codes in [Data Pre-Processing.R](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/Data%20Pre-Processing.R). <br>
-3) To explore the data and visualise data distributions of our variables, you may run the codes in [Exploratory_Data_Analysis.Rmd](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/Exploratory%20Data%20Analysis.Rmd). <br>
+3) To explore the data and visualise data distributions of our variables, you may run the codes in [Exploratory Data Analysis.Rmd](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/Exploratory%20Data%20Analysis.Rmd). <br>
 4) To see our benchmark ordinary least squares regression model and the machine learning models that we considered, you may run the codes in [ML.Rmd](https://github.com/brandono7/DSE3101_HDB_Resale_Price/blob/main/backend/ML.Rmd).

 ### Guide to the Frontend Folder